 The maximum LTV for a refinance in Canada is 80%.

+When choosing your type of mortgage in Canada, you have the option between a High or Low-ratio mortgage.
 High-ratio mortgages are mortgages with a LTV ratio above 80%.
 On new home purchases, this means that the down payment was less than 20%.
 Mortgage insurance is required for high-ratio mortgages, such as mortgage default insurance provided by the Canada Mortgage and Housing Corporation.
 CMHC insurance comes with premiums paid by the borrower.
 Insured mortgages are safer for the mortgage lender, and so high-ratio mortgages usually have a lower mortgage interest rate.

 High-ratio mortgages have additional requirements, such as debt-service requirements (limits on payment amounts versus income), a maximum amortization period of 25 years, and a maximum home purchase price of $1 million.